 Do not connect the LED terminals directly onto the 9V battery.
 This will blow the LED.

 Teacher notes Teaching notes: running the activity For each student, it is likely that there was a Method variety of distances the LED got from the 1.
-First step is to test the conductivity battery before it stopped working.
-Can they of the paper itself.
-Place the 9V explain why?
-Each student had the same battery and LED electrodes onto a battery, pencil and LED?
-Get students to clean part of the paper to see if you consider what factors make each student's can get the LED to work.
-Move the experiment different?
-How could they LED and battery closer together, control for this difference should someone further apart to see if the LED will else want to repeat this experiment? work.
-2. Draw some circuits and test the conductivity of graphite.
-Use the
+First step is to test the conductivity of battery before it stopped working.
+Can they the paper itself.
+Place the 9V battery explain why?
+Each student had the same and LED electrodes onto a clean part of battery, pencil and LED?
+Get students to the paper to see if you can get the LED consider what factors make each student's to work.
+Move the LED and battery experiment different?
+How could they control closer together, further apart to see if for this difference should someone else want to the LED will work. repeat this experiment?
+Draw some circuits and test the conductivity of graphite.
+Use the pencil Emphasize that controlling for variables as to colour in the circuit lines on your much as possible is an important element of sheet.
+If you are doing this at home or any experimental design to enable someone that wanted to repeat your experiment to be able to compare their results with yours and know if what you found is real or not.